terra-campaigns/hostile/directory/ico.md

 {% endcomment %}

-### Interstellar Commerce Organisation (ICO) American Sector {#ico}
+## Interstellar Commerce Organisation (ICO) American Sector

-One of the most powerful agencies across human-explored space is the Interstellar Commerce Organization (ICO), a body created by the United Corporate Combine to regulate space commerce, space travel and interstellar trade.
-It is headquartered in Singapore, on Earth, and has been responsible over the past fifty years for establishing fuel prices, standards of measurement, communication protocols, starport layouts and much more.
-It serves the interstellar corporate community and its inspectors are constantly on the prowl, investigating accidents and checking licenses.
-The ICO publishes many of the standard handbooks for spaceflight that all starships are, by law, obliged to carry onboard.
-There is an ICO office at every A, B and C class starport.
+One of the most powerful agencies across human-explored space is the Interstellar Commerce Organisation (ICO), a body created by the United Corporate Combine to regulate space commerce, space travel and interstellar trade.
+It is headquartered in Singapore and has, over the past fifty years, been responsible for establishing fuel prices, measurement standards, communication protocols, starport layouts, and much more.
+It serves the interstellar corporate community, and its inspectors are constantly on the prowl, investigating accidents and checking licenses.
+The ICO publishes many of the standard handbooks for spaceflight that all starships are required by law to carry on board.
+There is an ICO office at every A-, B-, and C-class starport.